-Current affairs is one of the most important pillars of the UPSC exam especially the prelims exam.
+Current Affairs is one of the most important pillars of the UPSC exam especially the prelims exam.
 A lot of questions are directly asked from current events and happenings having political, economic and social ramifications on the country.
-Aspirants always keep looking for a best source to read current affairs or find a best current affairs book for the exam preparation.
+Aspirants always keep looking for the best source to read current affairs or find the best current affairs book for the exam preparation.

 Well, it is important to be abreast of current affairs if you are an IAS aspirant because your success in the exam depends on your grasp of it.
 Moreover, even some of the questions from the ‘static’ subjects like history and economics are asked based on current events.

 In this article, we give you a list of current affairs books for UPSC prelims that can help you keep abreast of issues in news.